-- I can control my thoughts.
+I can control my thoughts.
 If I keep bad thoughts from entering my mind, they can’t exert power over me.
-I can influence the kind of thoughts I have through effort and will power.
-Giving my thoughts free reign is too dangerous to be an option.
+I can influence the kind of thoughts I have through effort and willpower.
+Giving my thoughts free rein is too dangerous to be an option.

 You may think that having these thoughts means that you may want something and that you are responsible for having these thoughts.
 So, now you think you are responsible for getting rid of them.
 But what if you thought of thoughts as random “firing” of neurons with no particular meaning?
 After all, you didn’t sit down at 2:30 on Tuesday and decide to have these thoughts.

 I must have certainty.
 I can’t tolerate not knowing things for sure.
 Uncertainty means an inability to control.
 If I am to feel comfortable, all dangers must be identified and all risks eliminated.